telerik/blazor-docs/components/validation/overview.md

 * [TelerikValidationMessage]({%slug validation-tools-message%})
 * [TelerikValidationTooltip]({%slug validation-tools-tooltip%})

-These components extend the standard validation tools the frameworks provides - `ValidationSummary` and `ValidationMessage`
+These components adds customization options on top of the standard validation tools the frameworks provides - `ValidationSummary` and `ValidationMessage`

 ## Integration